Kings and queens of pop .. and academia? The smartest K-pop idols today

 Red Velvet – Wendy

-Mostly known for her vocal prowess and beauty, Wendy from Red Velvet was actually an honour student when she was younger.
-She attended Shattuck-St Mary’s in Faribault, Minnesota, where she was an honour student and athlete, winning several awards for academics and music-related activities.
+She attended Shattuck-St. Mary’s in Faribault, Minnesota, where she was an honour student and athlete, winning several awards for academics and music-related activities.

-Notably, she received the US Presential Award in eighth grade, awarded by former US President Obama himself.
+Notably, she received the US Presidential Award in eighth grade, awarded by former US President Obama himself.
 The award is given yearly to students with outstanding grades, and her birth name, Shon Seung-wan, was even engraved in the school’s hall of fame.

 IVE – Wonyoung

-After debuting in I*zone, Jang left Yonggang Middle School and completed her education by homeschooling.
+After debuting in Iz*One, Jang left Yonggang Middle School and completed her education by homeschooling.
 She then took the qualification exam, passing with perfect scores in Korean, English, and Mathematics.
 She previously said that if she weren’t an idol, she would have become a lawyer.

 Most of all, she puts a lot of clever thought behind each of her mannerisms to portray the image of a perfect idol, all while revealing little of her personal life.
 This Reddit user says, “And I give her props for it – we’re all playing roles in our lives, and she’s Academy Award-winning.”